Employment and Skills Support

-The programme is open to all residents within Mid and East Antrim area who are not working or working less than they wish.
+The programme is open to anyone living in the Mid and East Antrim Council area, currently out of work or working less than 16 hours a week.

 Council, in partnership with NOW Group, are offering the opportunity to participate in a 6-week classroom-based hospitality course, followed by a 1 day a week work placement for 6 weeks in a local hospitality or catering business.